 The La MaMa Puppet Festival showcases new contemporary puppet theatre by artists from around the world.
 Curated by Denise Greber, this year’s series focuses on diversifying the voices, stories, and perspectives shared onstage, with the goal of uplifting marginalized identities within the puppet community.
 The festival highlights interdisciplinary works from female artists who explore issues such as cultural identity, Black Lives Matter, the refugee crisis, and the disability experience.
 Programming also includes family events, the annual Puppet Slam, La MaMa Coffeehouse Chronicles, and Jump Start: a weekend of works in progress.

-Puppet theatre has been an integral part of La MaMa’s programming since 1962, when Ellen Stewart invited puppet artists from Korean to perform their production of Head Hunting by Pagoon Kang Wouk.
+Puppet theatre has been an integral part of La MaMa’s programming since 1962, when Ellen Stewart invited puppet artists from Korea to perform their production of Head Hunting by Pagoon Kang Wouk.
 Through the Puppet Festival, La MaMa continues to support both emerging and established artists whose innovative work enriches the field of puppetry.
 The festival is under the leadership of Denise Greber (Director and Curator) and Federico Restrepo (Producing Director).

 La MaMa Puppet Series/Festival has been made possible with public support from the New York City Department of Cultural Affairs and New York State Cultural on the Arts, and support from the Howard Gilman Foundation, The Jim Henson Foundation, Puppet Slam Network, The Andrew W. Mellon Foundation, and The Shubert Foundation.
 Additional support from Cheryl Henson is gratefully acknowledged.